-José Ibarra is a Venezuelan-American designer, researcher, and educator whose interdisciplinary work focuses on the intersection of architecture and environmental uncertainty.
+José Ibarra is a Venezuelan designer, researcher, and educator whose interdisciplinary work focuses on the intersection of architecture and environmental uncertainty.
 He is founder of Studio José Ibarra and co-founder of House Operations and the Agency for Work and Play.
-Currently, he serves as a member of the ACSA Research & Scholarship Committee.
+Ibarra is chair of the ACSA 2023–2024 Research & Scholarship Committee.

 José Ibarra & Caroline O'Donnell.
 Werewolf: The Architecture of Lunacy, Shapeshifting, and Material Metamorphosis.
 AR+D, 2022.